raspberrypilearning/rpi-python-line-following/en/step_5.md

 ```

 This will tell the robot to do something when the `left_sensor` detects that it is not above a line.
-So bby telling the robot to go forward when no line has been detected, but to turn if a line is detected, you can produce very basic line following behaviour.
+So by telling the robot to go forward when no line has been detected, but to turn if a line is detected, you can produce very basic line following behavior.

 --- task ---
-Add our lines of code to your robot, to produce a basic line following algorith.
+Add our lines of code to your robot, to produce a basic line following algorithm.

 --- /task ---